CAG-Contactor/cag-cloud-racing/docs/business-logic.md

 ### Racing
 ![Racing model](racing.png)

+The system contains a number of `User`:s and a user is qualified by its name.

+Each user may have performed any number of `Race`:s (among which one can be the `currentActiveRace` in the system).
+A `Race` always belongs to exactly one `User` (but may also be referenced from the `queue`, `leaderBoard` and `currentActiveRace`).

+The system also contains a number of `Session`:s corresponding to logged in `User`:s.
+It is possible for a `User` to have multiple sessions (e.g, from multiple devices).

+The system has a `queue` of pending races, which have been added when a user signs up to a race (however the `queue` may only contain max one `Race` per `User`).
+When arming a new race, the head of the `Queue` is removed and is made the `currentActiveRace`.

+Once a `Race` has completed successfully it is added to the `leaderboard`

 ## Business logic
 The business logic of the system is described as actions and their post-conditions